-The Ultimate Packing List for Your China Trip in 2024/2025
+Ultimate Packing List for Your China Trip in 2025/2026

+Having a trip to China is always exciting, but sorting out what to pack might confuse you.
 The luggage allowance for taking a Chinese domestic flight is usually 40kg for first class, 30kg for business class, 20kg for economy class, and 10kg for infants with booked seats.
-Therefore, to avoid extra charges for overloaded bags, you need to pack wisely.

-Print the letter and bring it with you.
-It contains all your tour information, including the daily itinerary and contact of the people who will be involved in the tour operation.</p
+Also, you may consider printing an invitation letter and bringing it with you.
+It contains all your tour information, including the daily itinerary and contact of the people who will be involved in the tour operation.
+This can help you pass customs quicker.

 There are three currencies in China: the Chinese Yuan (CNY), used in China's mainland; the Hong Kong Dollar (HKD), used in Hong Kong; and the New Taiwan Dollar (TWD), used in Taiwan.